 On February 22, 2017, the WTO Trade Facilitation Agreement came into force, which is the first agreement in which all the Members are participating since the formation of the WTO in 1995.
 The Agreement provides comprehensive rules to reduce time and costs spent on trade transactions, such as the improvement of transparency of trade rules, and the acceleration and simplification of customs procedures.
 Meanwhile, the EPAs entered into by Japan usually have provisions for enhancing the predictability and transparency of customs procedures and simplification of customs procedures from the perspective that, when advancing economic partnership, it is important to settle individual or specific problems between party countries through bilateral cooperation and, thus, facilitate trade.
-The chapter concerning customs administration and trade facilitation of the WTO Trade Facilitation Agreement or past bilateral EPAs, such as the provision that sets the deadline for release of cargoes and includes customs valuation in the scope of the advanced ruling system.
+The chapter concerning customs administration and trade facilitation of the TPP, which was signed in February 2016, includes provisions that have not been seen in the WTO Trade Facilitation Agreement or past bilateral EPAs, such as the provision that sets the deadline for release of cargoes and includes customs valuation in the scope of the advanced ruling system.
 These provisions are expected to contribute to the reduction of logistics costs through accelerated import clearance, and the improvement of foreseeability through enhanced transparency.